Find a Degree

 - BS - Logan Campus

 Since communication is a skill highly valued by employers, and communication is critical to many areas, Communication Studies majors can find careers in many areas.
 Graduates from the program are also well-prepared for graduate school or law school.
 Some of the careers Communication Studies majors commonly pursue include:

 - Communication consultant

 - Human resources specialist

 - Mediation (facilitates conversation that helps different organizations or companies agree)

 - Negotiation (helps companies negotiate prices for services)

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-- Students not admitted may apply the following year.
 If not admitted on the second application, the student will be permitted to complete a minor, but will not be considered again for the major.